ZjutWebCloud/DSR-CCL/README.md

 - CUDA==12.1

-- python==3.9.21
+- python==3.7.216

-- torch==2.3.1
+- torch==1.7.1+cu110

 - ## 🚀 How to run the codes

-The command lines to train BGCL-KDE on the three datasets are as below.
+The command lines to train DSR-CCL on the three datasets are as below.
 The un-specified hyperparameters in the commands are set as default.

 ```python
 python dsr-ccl_train.py